 He studies at University College, Rangoon (now Yangon), from 1929 to 1931.

 Ne Win marries seven times.
 His second wife, Khin May Than, bears him three children - Sandar Win, Kyemon Win and Phyoe Wai Win.

 1930 - In the mid-1930s Ne Win becomes involved in the struggle for independence from Britain, joining the Dobama Asiayone (Our Burma Association), where he meets nationalist leader Aung San.
 Aung San becomes Burma's most famous independence hero.
 Sixty years later his daughter, Aung San Suu Kyi, also becomes a democracy icon.

 1941 - Ne Win is one of the Thirty Comrades, a group of nationalists who secretly travel to Tokyo to receive military training from the Japanese.
-Before returning to Burma each member of the group selects a nom de guerre.
+Before returning to Burma each member of the group selects a nom de guerre (assumed name).
 Shu Maung selects Ne Win, meaning Brilliant as the Sun or Sun of Glory.
 He is known by this name for the rest of his life.

 The Burmese nationalists form the Burma Independence Army (BIA) on 26 December.
 Ne Win leads the BIA into Rangoon when the British retreat ahead of the advancing Japanese.

 1942 - The Japanese occupation of Burma during the war is initially supported by the Burmese nationalists, including Aung San, who is made minister of war in the occupation government, and Ne Win, who is given the rank of general and, in 1943, made chief-of-staff of the pro-Japanese Burmese National Army (BMA).